8 Charts Every Investor Needs to See When Markets Crash

 Hello, Reader.

-You know that for every ONE problem in America, there are THOUSANDS of brilliant people working on innovative solutions.
-They are developing amazing products and services that will make our lives better.
+You know that for every one problem in America, there are thousands of brilliant people working on innovative solutions.

 They are people who have the brains and worth ethic to create incredible businesses like Starbucks, Facebook, Amazon, Whole Foods, Apple, Nike, and Google.

-Note: Editor’s Note: Yesterday, InvestorPlace CEO Brian Hunt reminded us that free markets, innovation, and productive enterprise have allowed mankind to achieve incredible progress despite wars, recessions, and bear markets.